How To: Understand Financial Advisor Contracts

 Understand What You’re Getting Into Before Signing

 The most important part of embarking on any partnership, particularly one tied to your finances, is having clarity and transparency.
-By reviewing the advisory agreement carefully, you’ll have a better understanding of the details of the agreement, as well as what to expect from your advisor.
+By reviewing the financial advisor contracts carefully, you’ll have a better understanding of the details of the agreement, as well as what to expect from your advisor.